12138166/died-project/README.md

-# Table OCR Column Extractor  -died-project
+# Table OCR Column Extractor  -died-project （for Bloomberg

 This repository contains a small utility script for extracting **structured tables** from images using Tesseract OCR and a simple geometric heuristic.